-Serious Adverse Events Reports (including IND Safety Reports) from both local and non-local sites will be reviewed by the Chair or designee.
+Serious Adverse Events Reports (including IND Safety Reports) from both local and nonlocal sites will be reviewed by the Chair or designee.
 The reviewer may recommend to the Chair that the report be accepted or that it undergo full IRB review.
-If the Chair or designee determines that the risk of the study may have changed, that the consent form may require modification, or that further action may be needed to protect the safety of research subjects (e.g.; unexpected nature or frequency of reported adverse events), the Chair will take immediate actions as needed and the report will be forwarded to the IRB to be discussed at a convened meeting.
+If the Chair or his/her designee determines that the risk of the study may have changed, that the consent form may require modification, or that further action may be needed to protect the safety of research subjects (e.g.: unexpected nature or frequency of reported adverse events), the Chair will take immediate actions as needed and the report will be forwarded to the IRB to be discussed at a convened meeting.
 Based upon this review, the IRB may reconsider its approval of the study, require modifications to the study and/or informed consent form, revise the continuing review timetable, or require notification and/or reconsent of subjects already enrolled in the study.

 The IRB must also ensure that reports of unanticipated problems involving risks to human subjects or others, instances of serious or continuing noncompliance with this Handbook or the determinations of the IRB, and suspension or termination of IRB approval are reported to FDA, ORO, OHRP, and/or institutional officials according to the requirements of each agency.
 Usually, this reporting is accomplished through the normal reporting channel, i.e., the investigator to the sponsor to FDA.
-Reporting to ORO is via the VASDHS Director though the ACOS/R&D Committee.
+Reporting to ORO is via the VASDHS Director though the ACOS/R&D.

-For VA studies, any serious adverse reaction related to a procedure or treatment arising from a research protocol will be reported on VA Form 2633 "Report of Special Incident Involving a Beneficiary" to the VA Performance Improvement Management Service (PIMS) and to the ACOS R&D Committee.
-It is essential that all serious adverse outcomes at VASDHS be reported immediately via this mechanism
+For VA studies, any serious adverse reaction related to a procedure or treatment arising from a research protocol will be reported on VA Form 2633 "Report of Special Incident Involving a Beneficiary" to the VA Performance Improvement Management Service (PIMS) and to the ACOS R&D. It is essential that all serious adverse outcomes at VASDHS be reported immediately via this mechanism.

-3.11.1.5 Process for Conducting Continuing Review
+3.11.1.5.
+Process for Conducting Continuing Review

 When reviewing a project for reapproval, the IRB will assess all of the same criteria for approval that were evaluated during initial review.
-The assigned primary IRB reviewer leads the discussion regarding the review and is provided with and reviews the complete protocol.
+At least one IRB member leads the discussion regarding the review, and is provided with and reviews the complete protocol.
+The assigned primary reviewer leads the discussion of the protocol during the meeting.
 All IRB members will receive the information necessary to enable them to conduct a review in enough depth to be able to discuss the protocol at the meeting.

-The PI must submit the following materials to the HRPP office for continuing review:
+The PI must submit the following materials to the HRPP office Routine for continuing review: